peterculture/culture-apparel-production/PRODUCTION-DASHBOARD-INFO.md

 1. ✅ **Expect ZERO delivered emails when testing B9 in staging.** That is the sandbox working as designed, NOT a broken flow.
 To test delivery end-to-end, de-scramble ONE test user's email in Setup → Users and use an order owned by them.
 Do not de-scramble in bulk.
+   🚩 **BUT BE PRECISE ABOUT WHY, because the safety net is narrower than it sounds.** Checked
+   2026-09-14: **Deliverability → Access to Send Email is `All email` in BOTH dev2 and staging** — neither sandbox is set to "System email only", so **nothing at the org level is stopping mail from leaving.** The only reason B9's emails do not land is that sandbox refresh scrambles User emails to `.invalid`, and `Opportunity_Owner_Email__c` is a formula off that. **That is a per-address property, not an org-wide block** — and this document already records one address it does not apply to: **Anthony's own user is un-scrambled in both orgs**, so a qualifying order whose Opportunity Owner is Anthony sends him a real email from a sandbox, today.
+Treat "sandboxes can't send" as false; the accurate statement is "most sandbox addresses are invalid."
 2. 🚩 **`Opp_Owner_Email__c` holds UN-scrambled, real, live addresses inside the sandbox** —
    it is a pre-refresh copy of production data, and a custom field's data is not scrambled.
    **A flow that sends to it from staging emails real staff from a sandbox.** This is a second,